On-line predictive linear regression: Conformal prediction

 A natural question is whether there are other ways to achieve validity, except conformal prediction.
 The following theorem will give a negative answer to a version of this question.

-We say that a confidence predictor is \emph{invariant} if $\Gamma_n^{\epsilon}$, $n>1$, depends on the first $n-1$ observations only through the value of $S_{n-1}$.
-(The use of invariant confidence predictors is natural in view of the sufficiency principle; see, e.g., Cox \& Hinkley \citeyear{cox/hinkley:1974}, \S2.3 (iii).)
-Let $N$ be a set of positive integers.
-We say that a confidence predictor $\Gamma^{\dagger}$ is \emph{at least as accurate as} another confidence predictor $\Gamma$ for $n\in N$ if
+\begin{definition} A confidence predictor $\Gamma$ is \emph{invariant} if $\Gamma_n^{\epsilon}$, $n>1$, depends on the first $n-1$ observations only through the value of $S_{n-1}$ on those observations. \end{definition}

+The use of invariant confidence predictors is natural in view of the sufficiency principle; see, e.g., \cite{cox/hinkley:1974}, Section 2.3 (ii).
+Let $\NNN$ be a set of positive integers.
+We say that a confidence predictor $\Gamma^{\dagger}$ is \emph{at least as accurate as} another confidence predictor $\Gamma$ for $n\in\NNN$ if